Acoustic emission: Phenomena

+The frequency domain representation of a signal obtained through Fast Fourier transform (FFT) provides information about the signal's magnitude and frequency content.

 AE can be related to an irreversible release of energy.
 It can also be generated from sources not involving material failure, including friction, cavitation, and impact.

 Uses

 The application of acoustic emission to nondestructive testing of materials typically takes place between 20 kHz and 1 MHz.
 Unlike conventional ultrasonic testing, AE tools are designed for monitoring acoustic emissions produced by the material during failure or stress, and not on the material's effect on externally generated waves.
 Part failure can be documented during unattended monitoring.
 The monitoring of the level of AE activity during multiple load cycles forms the basis for many AE safety inspection methods, that allow the parts undergoing inspection to remain in service.

 The technique is used, for example, to study the formation of cracks during the welding process, as opposed to locating them after the weld has been formed with the more familiar ultrasonic testing technique.

 In materials under active stress, such as some components of an airplane during flight, transducers mounted in an area can detect the formation of a crack at the moment it begins propagating.
 A group of transducers can be used to record signals and then locate the precise area of their origin by measuring the time for the sound to reach different transducers.

 Long-term continuous monitoring for acoustic emissions is valuable for detecting cracks forming in pressure vessels and pipelines transporting liquids under high pressures.
 Standards for the use of acoustic emission for nondestructive testing of pressure vessels have been developed by the ASME, ISO, and the European Community.

 This technique is used for estimation of corrosion in reinforced concrete structures.

+Currently, the AE method is actively used in the tasks of monitoring and diagnostics of objects of nuclear power engineering, aviation, rocket and space technology, railway transport, historical artifacts (for example, the Tsar Bell in the Moscow Kremlin), as well as other products and objects of responsible purpose.

+AE sensing can potentially be utilised to monitor the state of health of lithium-ion batteries, particularly in the detection and characterisation of parasitic mechano-electrochemical events, such as electrode electrochemical grinding, phase transitions, and gas evolution.
+The piezoelectric sensor is employed to receive acoustic signals released by battery materials during operation.

 In addition to nondestructive testing, acoustic emission monitoring has applications in process monitoring.
 Applications where acoustic emission monitoring has successfully been used include detecting anomalies in fluidized beds and end points in batch granulation.